Rothamsted/knetminer/revision-history.md

 ### 1. Multispecies functionality
 Multispecies functionality brings a major change to how KnetMiner functions and can be queried.

-- KnetMiner can now be configured (see new config.yml) to serve a knowledge graph with multiple species (taxonomy ids).
+- KnetMiner can now be configured (see "New YAML based Configuration" below) to serve a knowledge graph with multiple species (taxonomy ids).
 - Added a Species selector in the header which shows the list of species available in the config.yml.
 - Search messages and sample queries have been made species specific.
 - Genome Region Search has been updated to show chromosome names and gene numbers for selected species.